 Number of rooms: 363.

-Don’t miss: Keep an eye out for Gaughan, El Cortez’s 93-year-old patriarch.
-He still lives at the resort in a penthouse suite and can occasionally be found playing poker in the casino.
-Black-and-white photos of Gaughan and various celebrities are also on display at the back of the casino, lining the walls above the slot and video poker machines.
+Don’t miss: Black-and-white photos of various celebrities and El Cortez’s patriarch Gaughan, who had lived at the resort until passing away at the age of 93 on March 12, 2013, are also on display at the back of the casino, lining the walls above the slot and video poker machines.

 Year opened: 1946.